george-ajayiola/azure-project-000/README.md

 - **2 Virtual Networks:** `vnet-hub` and `vnet-aks`
 - **A Bastion**
+- **A Virtual Machine** that will serve as jumpbox to access the private AKS  cluster
 - **Container Registry** with a private endpoint to ensure private traffic
 - **Container apps:** To be used as a Github Actions Self-hosted runner (since our container registry is private, we cannot use Github hosted runners)
 - **Private DNS Zones:**